Skip to content

 to make sure, that it returns either zero or one Entity.

-## Entity Construction
+## Entity Construction ## Entity Construction

 In the simplest case an entity is constructed at a given node from its key

-value pairs.
-However, the data for a given entity might be distributed over the
+tree.
+Two different approaches are possible: value pairs.
+However, the data for a given entity might be distributed over different levels of

-1. During the construction of an entity at a given node also key value pairs
+1. During the construction of an entity at a given node also key value pairs the tree.

 from other nodes are used.
 For example, key value pairs from parent nodes might

 be made accessible.
-Or key value pairs might be accessed by providing the path
+Or key value pairs might be accessed by providing the path Two different approaches are possible:

+to them in the tree.
 1. During the construction of an entity at a given node also key-value pairs

 from other nodes are used.
 For example, key-value pairs from parent nodes might